The affine LIBOR models: Existing approaches

 \section{Existing approaches}

-There are several approaches developed in the literature attempting to fulfill these axioms and practical requirements.
-We briefly describe below the two main approaches, namely the \textit{LIBOR market model} (LMM) and the \textit{forward price model}, and comment on their ability to fulfill these axioms and requirements.
+There are several approaches to \lib modeling developed in the literature attempting to fulfill the axioms and practical requirements discussed in the previous section.
+We briefly describe below the two main approaches, namely the \textit{LIBOR market model} (LMM) and the \textit{forward price model}, and comment on their ability to fulfill them.
 We also briefly discuss \emph{Markov-functional models}.

 \begin{approach} In \emph{\lib market models}, developed in a series of articles by \shortciteN{SandmannSondermannMiltersen95}, \shortciteN{MiltersenSandmannSondermann97}, \shortciteN{BraceGatarekMusiela97}, and \citeN{Jamshidian97}, each forward \lib rate is modeled as an exponential Brownian motion under its corresponding forward measure.
 This model provides a theoretical justification for the common market practice of pricing caplets according to Black's futures formula \cite{Black76}, i.e. assuming that the forward LIBOR rate is log-normally distributed.
 Several extensions of this framework have been proposed in the literature, using jump-diffusions, \lev processes or general semimartingales as the driving motion (cf. e.g. \citeNP{GlassermanKou03}, \citeNP{EberleinOezkan05}, \citeNP{Jamshidian99}), or incorporating stochastic volatility effects (cf. e.g. Andersen and Brotherton-Ratcliffe \citeyearNP{AndersenBrothertonRatcliffe05}).